A Unified MDL-based Binning and Tensor Factorization Framework for PDF Estimation: Proposed Methodology

 \section{Proposed Methodology}

 We propose a PDF estimation framework that addresses the limitations of uniform binning and sinc interpolation.
 Our approach proceeds in three main steps.
 We first employ an MDL-based strategy to learn the histogram of each marginal distribution.
 By determining both the number and locations of the bin edges in a data-driven manner, this step captures the inherent structure of the data.
 As a result, continuous variables are effectively transformed into categorical ones.
 Next, we recover the complete discretized PDF by applying a maximum likelihood PMF estimation algorithm (SQUAREM-PMF, \cite{chege2022efficient}) within a coupled nonnegative tensor factorization framework.
 Finally, we employ spline interpolation to obtain a smooth PDF from the discretized joint PDF estimate.
 Although this description emphasizes PDF estimation, the same adaptive binning and smoothing procedure naturally extends to nonparametric mixture models.
-In particular, the MDL-based histogram can capture multiple modes or subpopulations within the data without assuming a fixed parametric form.